michaeltelford/wgit/README.md

 #]

 results = doc.search "corruption"
 results.first # => "ial materials involving war, spying and corruption.
-It has so far published more"
+              #     It has so far published more"
 ```

 ## Practical Examples

 Below are some practical examples of Wgit in use.
 You can copy and run the code for yourself.
-Make sure to replace the CONNECTION_DETAILS with your own when using the Database example.
+Make sure to replace the `CONNECTION_DETAILS` with your own when using the Database example.

 ### WWW HTML Indexer

-See the Wgit::WebCrawler documentation and source code for an already built example of a WWW HTML
-indexer.
-It will crawl any external url's (in the database) and index their markup
-for later use, be it searching or otherwise.
+See the `Wgit::WebCrawler` documentation and source code for an already built example of a WWW HTML indexer.
+It will crawl any external url's (in the database) and index their markup for later use, be it searching or otherwise.
+It will literally crawl the WWW forever if you let it!

 ### CSS Indexer